 Target #1: Fill the firefighting needs for the average fire season with Alaskan firefighters.

 Percent of Alaskan Crews & Individuals Assigned to Alaska Fires / Total Needed

-Analysis of results and challenges: Department Order 017 identifies that the Department of Natural Resources, Division of Forestry provide a strong initial attack, management and support capability to assure maximum efficiency is achieved for an average fire years based on the historical fire occurrence.
+Analysis of results and challenges: Department Order 017 identifies that the Department of Natural Resources, Division of Forestry provide a strong initial attack, management and support capability to assure maximum efficiency is achieved for an average fire year based on the historical fire occurrence.
 As the complexity and length of the fire season increases, the need for experienced personnel to manage these fires has become even more critical.
-Extensive knowledge and training is necessary to make timely decisions about strategy and tactics.
+Extensive knowledge and training are necessary to make timely decisions about strategy and tactics.
 This is more critical as the urban interface environment grows as does the responsibilities to protect lives, homes and communities.
 A successful program requires a trained, experienced Alaskan firefighting workforce combined with infrastructure, equipment and logistical support.

 |B1: Core Service - Provide a qualified firefighting workforce with the resources to respond to wildland fires.|